AKCodeWorks/profit-loss-jdt/README.md

 # Profit or Loss Tracker

-### Made with Tauri + TypeScript
+### Made with Tauri + SvelteKit

 This application has been built for Windows Machines

 This is currently under development.
+If you choose to install this program in it's current state you will encounter bugs.

 You may download a development installer here.